012090120901209/vscode-devtools-logger/README.md

 - ✅ **Zero dependencies** - Uses only built-in shell scripts (PowerShell/Bash)
 - ✅ **Works with all extensions** - Captures output from any VS Code extension
 - ✅ **Integrated VS Code task** - Run with a single keyboard shortcut (`Ctrl+Shift+B`)
+- ✅ **Perfect for AI workflows** - No more copy-pasting errors to ChatGPT/Copilot

 ## 📋 Prerequisites